3D-Prover: Diversity Driven Theorem Proving With Determinantal Point Processes

+We have demonstrated that \sysname{} improves proof success rate without any hyperparameter tuning, with a fixed $\lambda_s = \lambda_\tau = 0$, $\theta=1$.
+We now examine whether we can use \sysname{} to direct search to optimise secondary objectives, namely the execution time, tactic success rate and the diversity of environment response.

-We observe from Table~\ref{tab:success} that the success rate of tactics chosen by \sysname{} is significantly improved compared to both baselines.
-We also note that as $K$ decreases, this improvement increases in magnitude, reflecting the heightened influence of the filtering model.
-We see that this improvement increases with the error weight $\lambda_s$, which scales the quality scores of tactics by their predicted probability of success.
-This suggests the error weight term is directly influencing the tactic success rate, showing that it is working as intended.
+\paragraph{Success Rate} We observe from Table~\ref{tab:success} \sysname{} significantly improves the success rate of chosen tactics.
+As $K$ decreases, this improvement increases in magnitude, reflecting the heightened influence of the filtering model.
+We see that this improvement increases with the error term $\lambda_s$, which scales the quality scores of tactics by their predicted probability of success, as was intended.